truecharts/public/charts/enterprise/cert-manager/docs/how-to.md

 Ensure you have the `enterprise` train enabled for `TrueCharts` as discussed [here](https://truecharts.org/manual/SCALE/guides/getting-started/#adding-truecharts).

+Ensure you have traefik installed, required for Ingress.

 Search for cert-manager in the `Apps` menu | `Available Applications` tab and click **Install**.

 ## Cloudflare DNS-Provider